2024 Water Summit Speakers

 Indiana State Department of Agriculture

 Jennifer Thum is the Director of the Division of Soil Conservation in the Indiana State Department of Agriculture.
 In that role, she is also the Secretary of the State Soil Conservation Board.
 The Division of Soil Conservation works with all 92 Soil and Water Conservation Districts in the state, coordinates the Indiana Conservation Partnership, and leads the State Nutrient Reduction Strategy.
 In her previous roles in the Division, Jennifer oversaw the Western Lake Erie Basin Regional Conservation Partnership Program and the Kankakee Regional Conservation Partnership Program.
-She holds a bachelor’s degree from Eastern Michigan University and a Master’s in Public Administration from Norther Michigan University.
+She holds a bachelor’s degree from Eastern Michigan University and a Master’s in Public Administration from Northern Michigan University.

 John Trypus